For norskspråkelig film om Wrap - click her!

-Wrap is both a production space, a venue and a constantly evolving recipe for artistic empowerment and interdisciplinary collaboration.
+Wrap arts centre is both a production space, a venue and a constantly evolving recipe for artistic empowerment and interdisciplinary collaboration.
 The space is located at Møllendalsveien 58 in Bergen, where it is has been based since 2009 (previously Ibsensgate 31 between 2003 - 2009).
 The project is developed and run by the artist/curator duo, History Disposal Unit, on freelance terms.
 It is dedicated to improving and nurturing the conditions for independent interdisciplinary art production and dissemination in Bergen and the region of Vestlandet (Norway).
 The project currently does this through provision of the following services:

 • Flexible project spaces.